iotaledger/tips/0006-urts-tip-sel/0006-urts-tip-sel.md

 # Summary

-URTS tip-selection enables a node to perform fast tip-selection to increase transaction throughput.
+(almost) Uniform Random Tip Selection on a subset tip-selection enables a node to perform fast tip-selection to increase transaction throughput.
 The algorithm selects tips which are non-lazy in order to maximize confirmation rate.

 # Motivation